 1- No-code will take digital transformation to bureaucracy🔗

 If there is one domain desperately in need of a digital transformation, it must be the government.
-For a regular citizen, just the idea of nudging that cumbersome behemoth into taking a particular action is enough to evoke horrors: Spending hours waiting for a single signature, approval from an official or just the go-ahead from an authority who doesn’t even know you are there.
+For a regular citizen, just the idea of nudging that cumbersome behemoth into taking a particular action is enough to evoke horrors: Spending hours waiting for a single signature or approval from an official or just the go-ahead from an authority who doesn’t even know you are there.
 Be it an application for a building permit, a transfer of deed or a simple petition drawn out to voice a request, you are slated to waste hours and even days each time you visit a government institution.
 But it doesn’t have to be that way.

-Bureaucratic work offers a huge area of opportunity where no-code can score quick wins and bring about very high ROI.
-The higher the number of authorities needed for their approval, the longer the process.
+Bureaucratic work offers a huge area of opportunity where no-code can score quick wins and produce very high ROI.
+The higher the number of authorities needed for their approval, the longer the bureaucratic process.
 Thinking about it, even the simplest no-code platforms today are capable of tasks such as streamlining paperwork running in parallel, assigning work to different people having taken into account their workload, and triggering certain actions when a task is complete.
-Actually, considering the relative ease of the necessary steps and the possible savings in terms of man-hours (both from the point of view of the government and the citizens) and the compounded impact that could have on other parts of the economy, one has a hard time understanding how the use of no-code platforms in government institutions is not already enforced by law.
+Actually, considering the relative ease of the necessary steps and the possible savings in terms of man-hours (both from the point of view of the government and the citizens) and the compounded impact that it could have on other parts of the economy, one has a hard time understanding how the use of no-code platforms in government institutions is not already enforced by law.

 2- ‘No-code Ops’ will become a thing🔗

 Being born out of real needs and empowering people on the frontlines, no-code use in enterprises will be a common sight.
 Domain experts, having diagnosed a problem, will put on their citizen developer hats and deploy a no-code platform to solve that problem, make the necessary integrations and continue their work without skipping a beat.
 The writing is on the wall: IT department will have a hard time handling the demand from employees for internal tools and task automation.
-So some other unit, closer to the field, will have to take responsibility.
+As a result, some other unit, closer to the field, will have to take responsibility.

-No-code ops, a term coined by David Peterson, will be this very unit, bringing structure to the way no-code tools are deployed and making it possible for the IT to tend to higher level tasks.
+No-code ops, a term coined by David Peterson of Airtable, will be this very unit, bringing structure to the way no-code tools are deployed and making it possible for the IT to tend to higher level tasks.
 No-code ops will serve as a think-tank within the company, dedicated to finding better ways of leveraging no-code technology and dealing with unintended consequences such as technical debt and shadow IT.
 You may expect to see the term among job postings, too, as many companies will be in need of people who can plan, lead and supervise task automation efforts with no-code platforms.

 3- No-code will drive the growth of Internet of Things (IoT)🔗